JanSharp/VPMPublish/notes.md

     - "url": "https://github.com/JanSharp/VCCDummyPackage/releases/download/v0.1.0/com.jansharp.dummy.zip",
     - "changelogUrl": "https://github.com/JanSharp/VCCDummyPackage/blob/v0.1.0/CHANGELOG.md",
     - abort if they are invalid or if the version number doesn't match
+  - extract changelog entry
     - validate changelog's top block's version number matches, abort if it doesn't
-- preparation commit
-  - update date in changelog
-  - commit
+    - validate changelog date, abort if it doesn't match, telling the user what date it should have so they can update it and `git add .` and `git commit --amend --no-edit`.
+It'll use UTC
 - package
   - create zip file, in tmp
     - include everything except `.git`